zalando/skipper/docs/kubernetes/ingress-controller.md

 # Skipper Ingress Controller

-This documentation is meant for for cluster operators and describes how to install skipper as Ingress-Controller into your Kubernetes Cluster.
+This documentation is meant for for cluster operators and describes how to install Skipper as Ingress-Controller into your Kubernetes Cluster.

 ## Why you should use skipper as ingress controller?